keenlabs/KeenClient-Android-Sample/README.md

 Next, you will need to have a Keen IO project to send events to.
 Create one via the Keen IO web interface if you haven't already.

-Open the file `app/src/main/res/values/keen.xml` and enter the project ID and write key for your project.
+Open the file `app/src/main/res/values/keen.xml` and enter the project ID/read key/write key for your project, as well as your collection name.

 Building the sample then depends on your build tools.

 ### Android Studio (Recommended)

-(These instructions were tested with Android Studio version 0.8.9.)
+(These instructions were tested with Android Studio version 2.1.3.)

 * Open Android Studio and select `Import Project`
 * Select the file `build.gradle` in the root of the cloned repo